k-int/web-toolkit-ce/README.md

 Copyright (C) 2015-2020 Knowledge Integration

 This software is distributed under the terms of the Apache License, Version 2.0.
-See the file "[LICENSE](LICENSE)" for more information.
+See [License](#license) more information.

 # History